As a nerf hobbyist myself, I’m always looking to take my game to the next level. Next level, next level fun.

 *While I will help you with the setup, it’s not totally foolproof.
 You still will need to know some principles about HPA to use it safely*

-Since then, I’ve done quite a few HPA builds for nerfers in the community.
+Since then, I’ve built tons of HPA blasters for nerfers in the community.
 I asked a few why they bought their HPA setup.
-There responses were as follows:

 - “A blaster to replace all blasters”

 - “To try the next new thing in nerf”

 - “To not be dead-tired after a day of play”